 All vehicles driven on the LSUS campus must comply with all State of Louisiana Motor Vehicle Laws and LSUS Rules and Regulations.

 Rules and Regulations for parking and traffic safety on the LSUS campus are developed by the Parking and Traffic Safety Advisory Committee, comprised of faculty, staff, and students.

-There are two classifications of parking permits at LSUS, student and faculty/staff.
+There are two classifications of parking decals at LSUS, student and faculty/staff.
 All vehicles must display a current registration decal.
 New parking decals are required each fall semester.
-At least one of the following will be needed to obtain a student-parking permit:
+At least one of the following will be needed to obtain a student parking decal:

 You may register a vehicle owned, operated, and/or maintained by another person only if the owner, operator, or maintainer is not a student of LSUS.
 To obtain a faculty/staff permit, proof of permanent employment at LSUS is necessary.